jumping2000/ArduinoProMini/README.md

 1. LiOn battery support
 2. NRF24L01+ support
 3. RFM69 support
+4. ATSHA204A signing chip
+5. AT25DF512C EEPROM chip
-4. designed for multiple sensors
+6. designed for multiple sensors

 **Please note: the sensor images refer to previous version of the board**